JeenoXD/toktickit/README.md

     npm run prisma:seed

-The seed creates the required ticket categories and Development Requesters.
+This creates the ticket Categories and Related Systems, plus the seeded Users described below.

 Start the backend: